 Performance: Inspected deposits from two random deposit dates to determine if they had collection documentation that agreed to the respective deposit slips.
 Noted that collections were supported by adequate documentation.
-Exceptions: There were no exceptions noted.
-Management's response: Not applicable.

 c) Trace the deposit slip total to the actual deposit per the bank statement.